Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Introduction

-A scale important for measurements is set by the sound horizon at drag epoch.
-As it is known, at recombination, the photons decouple from the baryons first, at $z_* \approx 1090$, which sets the CMB.
-The baryons stop feeling the drag of photons at the drag epoch, $z_d \approx 1059$ (Planck 2018 \cite{Planck:2018vyg}), which sets the standard ruler for the BAO.
-For instance, the Planck Collaboration value of the sound horizon, $r_d^\mathrm{Pl18} = 147.09\pm0.26\,\mathrm{Mpc}$ \cite{Planck:2018vyg}, and the late time estimation is $r_d^\mathrm{H0LiCOW+SN+BAO+SH0ES} = 136.1\pm2.7\,\mathrm{Mpc}$ \cite{Arendse:2019hev}.
-Other estimations give numbers in this range, depending on the datasets in use, for example see \cite{Verde:2016ccp, Aghanim:2018eyx, eBOSS:2020yzd, Nunes:2020uex,Nunes:2020hzy}.
+{The Baryon Acoustic Oscillations (BAO) are sound waves in the baryon-photon plasma comprising the visible matter in the post-inflationary Universe, which froze at recombination epoch.
+Today, they are observed in the clustering of large-scale structures by numerous galactic surveys (SDSS, DES, WiggleZ, BOSS, etc).
+Due to rather simple physics of the plasma waves, the BAO can be considered as a standard ruler evolving with the Universe, thus providing another window into studying cosmological models} ~\cite{Dunkley:2010ge,Addison:2013haa,Aubourg:2014yra,Cuesta:2014asa,Ade:2013zuv,Ade:2013gez,Story:2014hni,Ade:2015xua,Alam:2016hwk,Troxel:2017xyo,Planck:2018vyg,Cuceu:2019for,Dainotti:2021pqg}.
+A scale important for BAO measurements is set by the sound horizon at drag epoch.
+As it is known, at recombination, the photons decouple from the baryons first, at $z_* \approx 1090$, which gives rise to the CMB.
+The baryons stop feeling the drag of photons at the drag epoch, $z_d \approx 1059$, which sets the standard ruler for the BAO.
+The Planck Collaboration value of the sound horizon is $r_d^\mathrm{Pl18} = 147.09\pm0.26\,\mathrm{Mpc}$ \cite{Planck:2018vyg}, and the late-time estimation {for it} is $r_d^\mathrm{H0LiCOW+SN+BAO+SH0ES} = 136.1\pm2.7\,\mathrm{Mpc}$ \cite{Arendse:2019hev}.
+Other estimations give numbers in this range, depending on the datasets in use, for example see \cite{Verde:2016ccp, Aghanim:2018eyx,eBOSS:2020yzd,Nunes:2020uex,Nunes:2020hzy}.

-Many papers discuss the relation between the $H_0$ and the sound horizon scale $r_d$ for different models \cite{Aylor:2018drw,Pogosian:2020ded,Aizpuru:2021vhd}.
-Some claim that resolving the $H_0$ tension is not enough, {since one has to take into account the model's effect on the sound horizon and thus one should rule out some models that may resolve the $H_0$ tension, but not the $r_d$ tension simultaneously \cite{Jedamzik:2020zmd,Aizpuru:2021vhd,delaMacorra:2021hoh}}.
-In order to alleviate this problem, we propose in the current work a statistical method which is not affected by the value of $H_0 \cdot r_d$.
+Many papers discuss the relation between the Hubble constant $H_0$ and the sound horizon scale $r_d$ for different models \cite{Aylor:2018drw,Knox:2019rjx, Pogosian:2020ded,Aizpuru:2021vhd}.
+Some claim that resolving the $H_0$ tension is not enough, since one has to also take into account the model's effect on the sound horizon.
+This means that {one should rule out models that resolve the $H_0$ tension without resolving the $r_d$ tension simultaneously} \cite{Jedamzik:2020zmd,Aizpuru:2021vhd,delaMacorra:2021hoh}.
+Since $H_0$ and $r_d$ are strongly connected, it seems hard to disentangle them without making any assumptions. {In order to have an independent crosscheck on DE models constraints, we remove the dependence on $H_0 \cdot r_d$ by marginalizing over it using a $\chi^2$ redefinition.} Such approach has already been used to different extent in the literature.
+In \cite{Lazkoz:2005sp} it has been performed on SnIa Gold dataset to compare different parametrizations of H(z).
+Ref \cite{Basilakos:2016nyg} study the growth index by comparing $\Lambda$CDM to several dark energy models by marginalizing over $M_B$ and $\sigma_8$.
+Ref \cite{Anagnostopoulos:2017iao} study different cosmological models by marginalizing over $H_0$ and find that one cannot rule out non-flat models or dynamical dark energy.
+They observe that the time-varying equation of state parameter $w(z)$ cannot be constrained by the current expansion data.
+Finally \cite{Camarena:2021jlr} use marginalization over $H_0$ and $M_B$ in different datasets to show that a hockey-stick dark energy cannot solve the $H_0$ tension.